sage-code/maj/preposition.md

- tan | so      | to such a great extent. cas | case    | when is the case uta | when    | establish event asi | thus    | therefore, hence, so, then, thus ecu | like    | comparative mem | same    | identical vir | while   | while condition cyz | because | cause of a consequence
+ tan | so      | to such a great extent. cas | case    | when is the case uta | when    | establish event dus | thus    | therefore, hence, so, then, thus kum | as,like | comparative, how mem | same    | identical
+ vir | while   | while condition
+ cyz | because | cause of a consequence